Mechanical Ventilator Basics For Nurses

 Review ventilator settings.

-Check cuff leakage, auscultate the trachea if necessary.
+Check cuff leakage, and auscultate the trachea if necessary.

 Monitor air leakage through the chest drain.